EV Charging Guide

 (Homeowners are eligible for the rebate for additional or replacement chargers after 2 years with receipt of purchase/installation.)

-To claim your rebate, contact us after you enroll in the EV rewards program and have purchased and installed your Level 2 charging equipment.
+To claim your rebate, fill out this form, after you enroll in the EV rewards program and have purchased and installed your Level 2 charging equipment.

 Electric Vehicle Charging Basics